DrBoltzmann/CarND-Unscented-Kalman-Filter/README.md

 px, py, vx, vy output coordinates must have an RMSE <= [.09, .10, .40, .30]
 https://review.udacity.com/#!/rubrics/783/view

 After implementation, the std_a_ and std_yawdd_ variables (orignally given as 30) needed to be tuned to to bring the results into acceptable levels.
 The values were manually tuned in a standard approach of modifying the values in large and then smaller steps and looking for sensitivity to agreeable results.
 A variety of acceptable values were found as shown in the results table below.
+Initialization with different covariance matrix values based on the course and later on symmetric designs also had an effect.
+A symmetric matrix (diagonal 1's) as was implemented in the Extended Kalman Filter project worked well.

 ### Results
 | std_a_ | std_yawdd_ | px   |py    |vx    |vy    |